-- a) maximise stock and ecosystem health and resilience in the face of climate change and other challenges.24 such as a projected increasing frequency of marine heatwaves; - b) maximise the potential of fish stocks to contribute to effective oceanic carbon sequestration to mitigate against climate change;25 - c) factor in the risk of illegal discarding;26 - d) minimise and where possible reverse impacts of fishing on ecosystems, e.g. by fully accounting for predator needs and other ecosystem dynamics:27 - e) safeguard depleted or vulnerable stocks in mixed fisheries;28 - f) provide a buffer in case of unexpected changes in the perception of the stock and/or the ICES advice and its underlying assessment;29 and - q) facilitate stabilising prices by avoiding large fluctuations in TACs and corresponding catches between years.
+- a) maximise stock and ecosystem health and resilience in the face of climate change and other challenges, such as a projected increasing frequency of marine heatwaves; - b) maximise the potential of fish stocks to contribute to effective oceanic carbon sequestration to mitigate against climate change; - c) factor in the risk of illegal discarding; - d) minimise and where possible reverse the impacts of fishing on ecosystems, e.g. by fully accounting for predator needs and other ecosystem dynamics; - e) safeguard depleted or vulnerable stocks in mixed fisheries; - f) provide a buffer in case of unexpected changes in the perception of the stock and/or the ICES advice and its underlying assessment; and - g) facilitate stabilising prices by avoiding large fluctuations in TACs and corresponding catches between years.

-While this approach of setting TACs below the advice may require a decrease in certain TACs in the short-term, it is a key way of future-proofing EU fisheries and maximising their potential to be sustainable and ultimately more productive in the long-term.
+While this approach of setting TACs below the advice may require a decrease in certain TACs in the short-term, it is a key way of future-proofing UK fisheries and maximising their potential to be sustainable and ultimately more productive in the long-term.
 Sustainable, ecosystem-based TAC-setting must also be underpinned by robust and comprehensive monitoring and enforcement to ensure that catches are fully documented and accounted for.
 The swift roll-out of remote electronic monitoring (REM) with cameras is essential in this context.

-With regards to the current push by some Member States for multiannual TACs, we are concerned about the impact this might have on sustainable TAC-setting in line with the most up-to-date, best available scientific advice.
+With regards to the current push by some EU Member States for multiannual TACs, we note that currently this only appears to be under consideration for EU-only stocks.
+However, in case a similar approach might be discussed as part of the negotiations on shared stocks, we would already like to register our concern about the impact this might have on sustainable TAC-setting in line with the most up-to-date, best available scientific advice.
 While the desire for stability and predictability for the industry is understandable, we believe that the best way to achieve this is to allow stocks to recover well enough above sustainable levels to minimise the risk of large fluctuations in stock size between years, and to refrain from fully exhausting every increase in catch advice.
+If multiannual TACs are nonetheless pursued, this must be done in a way that does not impede the ability of decision-makers to follow the best available scientific advice, nor result in new information about a potential change in stock status not being requested or used.
+This may require setting TACs well enough below the respective ICES headline advice to provide a buffer against unforeseen stock decreases.
+In any case, safeguards are needed to ensure that TACs are decreased accordingly where new scientific advice indicates the stock status has deteriorated compared to when the multiannual TACs were initially set.